bredelings/BAli-Phy/doc/BUILDING.md

 # Building the documentation

-The User Guide source is `README.itex.xml`.
+The User Guide source is `README.xml`.
 From this directory, run:

 ```sh
 npm ci